cameronrye/atproto-mcp/docs/guide/getting-started.md

 atproto-mcp --auth oauth
 ```

-### 3. Connect Your LLM Client
+### 3. Configure Your LLM Client

-Configure your MCP-compatible LLM client to connect to the server:
+Configure your MCP-compatible LLM client (e.g., Claude Desktop) to connect to the server:

 ```json
 {